 Heat a large, deep skillet over medium-high heat, and brown the ground beef, using a wooden spoon to break it up into evenly-sized pieces.
 Cook, stirring frequently, until completely brown, with no pinkish pieces.
 Sprinkle with salt and pepper.
 With a slotted spoon, transfer the ground beef to a plate, pressing the beef against the pan to drain the fat away.
 Discard the remaining fat in the pan.

 Melt the butter in the same pan, lowering the heat to medium.
-Add the olive oil, leek, onion, carrots, and celery.
+Add olive oil, leek, onion, carrots, and celery.
 Sprinkle with salt.
 Cook, stirring occasionally, for 8-10 minutes, until softened.
 Stir in the garlic and cook for 1 more minute.
-Stir in the tomato paste, and cook for 2 more minutes, stirring frequently.
-Pour in the wine, and use a wooden spoon to scrape up any browned bits on the bottom of the pan.
-Simmer for 3-4 minutes, until the wine has reduced by half.
-Return the ground beef back into the skillet, and fold to combine.
-Add the beef stock and Worcestershire sauce and stir well.
-Tie the thyme and bay leaf together with kitchen twine, and add to the skillet.
-Simmer 12-15 minutes, until the liquid thickens.
-Remove the thyme and bay leaf.
+Stir in tomato paste, and cook for 2 more minutes, stirring frequently.
+Pour in wine, and use a wooden spoon to scrape up any browned bits on the bottom of the pan.
+Simmer for 3-4 minutes, until liquid has reduced by half.
+Return the ground beef to skillet, and fold to combine.
+Add beef stock and Worcestershire sauce, stir well.
+Tie thyme and bay leaf together with kitchen twine, and add to the skillet.
+Simmer 12-15 minutes, until liquid thickens.
+Remove thyme and bay leaf.
 Taste and adjust the seasoning if necessary, and fold in the peas.

-Transfer the meat mixture to a 9x13-inch casserole.
+Transfer meat mixture to a 9x13-inch casserole.
 Dollop the mashed potatoes on top, and spread them out in an even layer.
-Sprinkle the top with the reserved panko and cheese mixture, then bake for 25-30 minutes, until the top is golden brown.
-If you'd like an extra crispy crust, set under the broiler for 1-2 minutes (but keep a watchful eye on it!).
+Sprinkle the top with reserved panko and cheese, then bake for 25-30 minutes, until top is golden brown.
+For an extra crispy crust, set under the broiler for 1-2 minutes.
 Allow the shepherd's pie to sit at room temperature for 10 minutes before serving.